 There are ways to try and alleviate this – making sure your mask is tight, consciously breathing downward or through your nose, for example – but these are temporary solutions, somewhat unreliable, and generally uncomfortable.

-More than an inconvenience, front-line workers, heavy PPE wearers, and drivers going in and out of trucks and buildings will be finding lens fog an increasingly problematic side effect to mask-wearing – impacting comfort, working practices, and time.
+More than an inconvenience, front-line workers, heavy PPE wearers, and drivers going in and out of trucks and buildings will be finding lens fog an increasingly problematic side effect of mask-wearing – impacting comfort, working practices, and time.
 Suppose a medical practitioner has to remove their glasses and touch their mask due to steaming up.
-In that case, they will likely have to replace all of their PPE afterward— a neither practical nor time effective scenario for the wearer.
+In that case, they will likely have to replace all of their PPE afterwards — a neither practical nor time-effective scenario for the wearer.

 So, with all this in mind, Lensology anti-fog lenses are a sound and highly cost-effective investment for your long-term visual comfort.
 If you are updating your lenses anyway, anti-fog comes as an option within a Lensology lens, and so is absorbed within the price and highly competitive with the high street.

-The coating itself provides built in accidental anti-scratch elements and full UV protection, and Lensology has several anti-fog options available on single vision and varifocal lenses to suit many prescription types.
-Chat to them today or order your free postage pack to order your anti-fog lenses and live steam-free!
+The coating itself provides built-in accidental anti-scratch elements and full UV protection, and Lensology has several anti-fog options available on single-vision and varifocal lenses to suit many prescription types.
+Chat with the team today or order your free postage pack to order your anti-fog lenses and live steam-free!